-As of June 30, 2012, our principal source of liquidity was \$184.5 million of Cash and cash equivalents and Short-term marketable securities, which were approximately \$25.6 million less than the balance of \$210.1 million at December 31, 2011.
-Working capital decreased to \$246.7 million at June 30, 2012 from \$248.6 million at December 31, 2011.
+As of September 29, 2012, our principal source of liquidity was \$186.2 million of Cash and cash equivalents and Short-term marketable securities, which were approximately \$23.9 million less than the balance of \$210.1 million at December 31, 2011.
+Working capital decreased to \$243.9 million at September 29, 2012 from \$248.6 million at December 31, 2011.

-We believe that our existing liquid resources and cash expected to be generated from future operations will be adequate to meet our operating, capital requirements and obligations for at least the next twelve months.
+We believe that our existing liquid resources and cash expected to be generated from future operations will be adequate to meet our requirements and obligations for at least the next twelve months.

-At both June 30, 2012 and December 31, 2011, the Company held auction rate securities with a par value of \$5.7 million and \$8.3 million, respectively.
-On May 22, 2012, the Company redeemed student loan auction rate securities with a par value of \$2.6 million and an estimated fair value of \$2.3 million, and as a result reported a gain of \$0.4 million and relieved \$0.1 million of previously unrecognized gain in Accumulated other comprehensive loss.
-On March 29, 2011, the Company sold student loan auction rate securities, with a par value of \$3.3 million and an estimated fair value of \$2.8 million for \$3.3 million and as a result, reported a gain of \$0.6 million and relieved \$0.1 million of previously unrecognized gain in Accumulated other comprehensive loss.
+At September 29, 2012 and December 31, 2011, the Company held auction rate securities with a par value of \$5.7 million and \$8.3 million, respectively.
+During the second quarter of 2012 the Company redeemed at par, student loan auction rate securities with a par value of \$2.6 million and an estimated fair value of \$2.3 million, and as a result reported a gain of \$0.4 million and relieved \$0.1 million of previously unrecognized gain in Accumulated other comprehensive loss.
+During the first quarter of 2011, the Company sold at par, student loan auction rate securities, with a par value of \$3.3 million and an estimated fair value of \$2.8 million, and as a result, reported a gain of \$0.6 million and relieved \$0.1 million of previously unrecognized gain in Accumulated other comprehensive loss.
 The Company intends to sell its auction rate securities as markets for these securities resume or reasonable offers become available.
-At June 30, 2012, due to the unavailability of auctions and market illiquidity, the fair value of auction rate securities held by the Company and classified as Long-term marketable securities was \$4.7 million.
+At September 29, 2012, due to the unavailability of auctions and market illiquidity, the fair value of auction rate securities held by the Company and classified as Long-term marketable securities was \$4.7 million.
 These auction rate securities are exposed to risks associated with student loan asset-backed notes.
 Such loans are insured by the federal government or guaranteed by the Federal Family Educational Loan Program.
-If we were to liquidate our position in these securities, the amount realized could be materially different than the estimated fair value amounts at which we are carrying these securities and there could be a materially detrimental effect on our financial results.
+If we were to liquidate our position in these securities, the amount realized could be materially different than the estimated fair value amounts at which we are carrying these securities and could materially affect our financial results.

-In accordance with ASC 320, "Investments-Debt and Equity Securities," the Company recorded an unrealized loss of less than \$0.1 million during the six months ended June 30, 2012 on certain Short-term marketable securities (Level 1 instruments), which has been recorded in Accumulated other comprehensive loss.
+In accordance with ASC 320, "Investments-Debt and Equity Securities," the Company recorded an unrealized loss of less than \$0.1 million during the nine months ended September 29, 2012 on certain Short-term marketable securities (Level 1 instruments), which has been recorded in Accumulated other comprehensive loss.
 Future fluctuations in fair value related to these instruments that the Company deems to be temporary, including any recoveries of previous write-downs, would be recorded to Accumulated other comprehensive loss.
-The Company realized a gain of \$0.4 million and \$0.6 million related to the sale of a portion of its Long-term marketable securities portfolio, during the first six months of fiscal 2012 and fiscal 2011, respectively.
+The Company realized a gain of \$0.4 million and \$0.6 million related to the sale of a portion of its Long-term marketable securities portfolio during the first nine months of fiscal 2012 and fiscal 2011, respectively.

-If the Company were to determine in the future that any further decline in fair value is other-than-temporary, we would record an impairment charge, which could have a materially detrimental impact on our operating results.
+If the Company were to determine in the future that any further decline in fair value is other-than-temporary, we would record an impairment charge, which could materially affect our operating results.
 If we were to liquidate our position in these securities, it is likely that the amount of any future realized gain or loss would be different from the unrealized gain or loss reported in Accumulated other comprehensive income.